 The United States Army is in the process of modernizing its forces.
 There are a few solutions that the Army can afford to consider that would help mitigate risks of failure, while retaining lethality overmatch against adversaries.
 None of these options would be financially risky, nor would they adversely impact the Army or its Modification table of organization and equipment (MTOE) in a way that would be prohibitive when compared to the current course of action the Army has chosen.
-In truth, these suggestions take advantage of a small window that exists in which the Army can modernize correctly, and still develop the next generation of combat equipment without mortgaging the future for what appears to be a bridge too far.
+In truth, these suggestions take advantage of a small window that exists in which the Army can modernize correctly, and still develop the next generation of combat equipment without mortgaging the future for what appears to be a bridge nit yet built.

 1).
 Modernize the Bradley.
 The claim that the Bradley vehicle is maxed out is false.
 The recent A4 Engineering Change Proposal (ECP) restored the power needed to field current and a few future capabilities.
 The Army could and should modernize the fleet by upgrading to the 30mm cannon that is currently being fielded in the coming years to the Stryker fleet.

 This would provide commonality for weapons, ammunition and would give the Bradley equal lethality with the Stryker.
 It would also give the Army time to steadily test and field both the new 50mm cannon coming online and the yet to be developed Bradley replacement, the Optionally Manned Fighting Vehicle (OMFV).
 It would also keep the Bradley fleet relevant in terms of lethality until the late 2030 timeframe, as it is currently not possible for our industrial base to produce relevant numbers of the OMFV to equip our Armored Brigades, thus the Bradley will be serving well into the next decade, regardless of when we actually start building its replacement.